suprise/mobx-cn/refguide/is-observable.md

 # isObservableMap

-Returns true if the given object is created using `mobx.map`.
+Returns true if the given object is created using `MobX.map`.

 # isObservableArray

-Returns true if the given object is an array that was made observable using `mobx.observable(array)`.
+Returns true if the given object is an array that was made observable using `MobX.observable(array)`.

 # isObservableObject

-Returns true if the given object is an object that was made observable using `mobx.observable(object)`.
+Returns true if the given object is an object that was made observable using `MobX.observable(object)`.